 - Digital Technology

-Looking for the easy badges?
-Check out my top 3 easiest merit badges for 2020!
-Now let’s get started by going over one of the most interesting skills you can learn, as well as one of my favorite merit badges…
+Now, let’s get started by going over one of the most interesting skills you can learn, as well as one of my favorite merit badges…

 Especially if you’ve already done popcorn or ticket sales for your troop, the Salesmanship merit badge could help to take your skills to the next level.
 If you decide to work on this badge, be sure to also learn different sales techniques from books or online articles.
-You’ll be using these skills for the rest of your life, so be sure to learn them correctly the first time.
+You’ll be using these skills for the rest of your life, so be sure to learn them correctly the first time!

 Hardest Requirement: Although the Salesmanship merit badge is quite easy to earn, to complete requirement 6 you’ll need to find and interview a salesperson or retail store owner.
 You’ll also need to sell on your own if your troop doesn’t fundraise by selling popcorn or other products.